cissel/tuneR/README.md

 # tuneR
-Uses the Spotify API to pull data about my saved tracks to learn more about my taste in music and how it changes over time.
+Use the Spotify API to pull data about your saved tracks to learn more about your taste in music and how it changes over time.

 Find out which keys you love and which ones you don't.